Luis Eduardo Aute

 Luis Eduardo Aute Gutiérrez (13 September 1943 – 4 April 2020) was a Spanish musician, singer, composer, and film director.

+Aute died in April 2020 from COVID-19.

 Biography

 First years in the Philippines

 Luis Eduardo Aute was born in Manila on 13 September 1943.
 His father, a Catalan (from Catalonia, Spain) had worked there for a tobacco company since 1919 and married a Spanish Filipina.

 In his childhood, Aute studied at the De La Salle School, where he learned English and Tagalog, which is used within his family.
 At an early age, he showed unusual ability as a painter and sketcher.
 Another childhood passion was cinema; his interest in filmmaking was abetted by his parents' giving him an 8 mm camera, which he used to produce home-made movies with his friends.

 At the age of eight, he made his first trip to Spain.
 In Madrid, he sang for the first time in public with the Hotel Aveneda orchestra, interpreting the song "Las hojas muertas" ("The Dead Leaves").
 At age 9 he watched On the Waterfront, a movie that had a powerful influence on him and inspired him to write his first poems in English.
 Another cinematic influence at that age was the movie Niagara, where he discovered the eroticism and sensuality of Marilyn Monroe.